zaandahl/mewc-flow/README.md

 The Docker image contains:

 - Python environment with the requirements from requirements.txt file installed.
-- Necessary utilities (ffmpeg, libsm6, libxext6, git, wget) installed.
+- Necessary utilities (ffmpeg, libsm6, libxext6, nvidia-modprobe, numactl, git, wget, vi) installed.
 - Source code copied into the /code directory in the container.
+- JAX and JAXLIB installed with CUDA 12 support for enhanced performance.

 For detailed information about the image contents, please refer to the Dockerfile in this repository.